 Drains: Everything You Need to Know

-- In this course we will learn about drains, and why it is important for nurses to know best practices.
+- In this course you will learn about drains, and why it is important for nurses to know best practices when handling them.

 - You’ll also learn the basics of types of drains and drain management.